unosquare/raspberryio/README.md

 i2cdetect -y 1 # Rev 2
 ```

-Example of using the I2C Bus
+Example of using the I2C Bus:

 ```csharp
 // Register a device on the bus var myDevice = Pi.I2C.AddDevice(0x20);